 The difficulty of task design (discussed in Chapters 4 & 5) was informative for our understanding of how motion and shape information are combined during object recognition.
-Although at the time of this project, we believed that if the monkeys learned associations between motion trajectories and shapes, that we had the strongest chance of observing motion sensitivity in inferior temporal cortex, we now understand that there might be conditions that make motion sensitivity even more likely, namely, when motion and shape are bound.
+Although at the time we started this project, we believed that if the monkeys learned associations between motion trajectories and shapes that we would have the strongest chance of observing motion sensitivity in inferior temporal cortex; we now understand that there might be conditions that make motion sensitivity even more likely, namely, when motion and shape are bound.
 The difficulty in designing a task that was easy to learn for humans and monkeys without extensive training, structured explicit training, or direct instruction (for human subjects) undermines our original idea that motion and shape are easily and naturally combined when both are available.
 Moreover, the difficulty the monkeys had in learning the final version of the task described in Chapter 2, suggested that in the matching task, motion trajectories and shape features were not naturally bound, rather integrated (Bizley et al., 2016) somewhere along the pathways from where the image landed on the retina and the monkey made a button press.
 The continued mistakes in the associated conditions (Chapter 2), and longer reaction times in the difficult, ambiguous conditions, even after extensive training, also suggest that the task remained non-trivial, and possibly involved retrieval of a long-term memory of the learned association (Mayr & Kliegl 2000).
-It would have been very interesting (and could be a future direction) to record in a task similar to this one and simultaneously record from prefrontal cortex and inferior temporal cortex, and look at how feedback might be playing a role in neural modulation in inferior temporal cortex.
+It would have been very interesting (and could be a future direction) to record in a task similar to this one and simultaneously record from prefrontal cortex and inferior temporal cortex, to see how feedback might play a role in neural modulation in inferior temporal cortex.
 On the other hand, other task modifications, to encourage or cause the binding of shape and motion information, could possibly lead to even larger effects than those observed in our data.
 Our data does support the possibility of integration of motion and shape information at the single neuron level in inferior temporal cortex, as some individual neurons could respond to moving blurs without useful shape information or respond to shape with invariance to motion.
 But more research needs to be done to determine whether neurons in inferior temporal cortex exhibit response properties for traditional multimodal integration (Stein et al., 2020).
 We think the most likely case for investigating this is a task that promotes binding between motion and shape.

 This raises the question, what is the “glue” for motion and shape that might induce binding?
 Previous work has suggested multiple factors that could affect the perception of motion and form, including context (Robertson 2003; Ouhnana & Kingdom 2016; ), real-world physical properties such as inertia and gravity (Ahuja & Sheinberg 2019; Battaglia et al., 2013; Jowkar-Baniani 2017; Smith et al., 2020), non-rigid motion (Gibson et al., 1978; Poulin-Dubois et al., 2015; Vuong et al., 2017), ethological relevance (Crane, 1957; Ewert, 1987; Knappmeyer et al., 2003) and the natural affordances and constraints on motion and shape due to geometry (Jowkar-Baniani 2017; Lorenceau & Alias 2001).
 Any or possibly all these aspects might be critical to the binding of motion and form.
-Further research must be done to unpack what leads to motion and shape binding, and what only supports integration, without a shift in perceptual experience that could be visible at the neuronal level in visual areas.
+Further research must be done to unpack what leads to motion and shape binding, and what only supports integration, without a shift in perceptual experience that is observable at the neuronal level in visual areas.